o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-physx/intro.md

 ---
-description: ' Use Amazon Lumberyard''s PhysX system to create realistic physical effects such as collision detection and rigid body dynamics simulation. '
+description: ' Use Open 3D Engine''s PhysX system to create realistic physical effects such as collision detection and rigid body dynamics simulation. '
 title: Simulating physics behavior with the PhysX system
 ---
 # Simulating physics behavior with the PhysX system {#physx-intro}

-Lumberyard's PhysX system acts upon entities to create realistic physical effects such as collision detection and rigid body dynamics simulation\.
-To use the PhysX system, install the [PhysX SDK](https://developer.nvidia.com/gameworks-physx-overview) using the [Lumberyard Setup Assistant](/docs/userguide/lumberyard-launcher-using.md)\.
+O3DE's PhysX system acts upon entities to create realistic physical effects such as collision detection and rigid body dynamics simulation\.
+To use the PhysX system, install the [PhysX SDK](https://developer.nvidia.com/gameworks-physx-overview) using the [O3DE Setup Assistant](/docs/userguide/lumberyard-launcher-using.md)\.

 **Note**
- Lumberyard's PhysX system does not interact with [Physics \(Legacy\)](/docs/userguide/components/components#component-entity-physics-legacy) component entities or the legacy [Physics](https://docs.aws.amazon.com/lumberyard/latest/legacyreference/physics-intro.html)\.
+ O3DE's PhysX system does not interact with [Physics \(Legacy\)](/docs/userguide/components/components#component-entity-physics-legacy) component entities or the legacy [Physics](https://docs.aws.amazon.com/lumberyard/latest/legacyreference/physics-intro.html)\.

 **Topics**
 + [PhysX Gems](#physx-intro-gems)